 The proportion of nonzeros is arguably higher than what is observed in many real-world datasets, which is a favorable condition for uniform sampling since every sample will more likely include nonzeros.
 Nevertheless, stratified and semi-stratified approaches clearly outperform uniform sampling.
 They converge faster and more often find the true solution, all at less cost per epoch.
 This result is expected because stratified sampling should reduce the variance.
-The time advantage of the semi-stratified approach is minimal for this small example but is likely to be important for larger sparse tensors with hundreds of millions or billions of nonzeros.
-In particular, the speed of the MATLAB implementation of stratified sampling depends on the ability to use linearized indices, which means that the total size of the tensor must be less than $2^{64}$.
-For larger tensors, where we cannot use this approach, the sampling efficiency can degrade by more than an order of magnitude.
+The time advantage of the semi-stratified approach is minimal for this small example.
+However, the speed of the MATLAB implementation of stratified sampling depends on the ability to use linearized indices, which means that the total size of the tensor must be less than $2^{64}$.
+For larger tensors where we cannot use this approach, the sampling efficiency can degrade by more than an order of magnitude.
 The semi-stratified approach has no such limitation.

 \Cref{tbl:sampling:variance} provides empirical validation that the variances of the stratified and semi-stratified sampling are lower than for uniform.
 We consider the variances with respect to the vectorized gradient, i.e., $\gvec = [ \vc(\Gk{1});\, \vc(\Gk{2});\, \dots;\, \vc(\Gk{d}) ] \in \Real^{d \bar n r}$.
 Let $\gvecs$ denote the random variable representing the vectorized stochastic gradient, and recall that $\Exp{\gvecs} = \gvec$ because the sampling methods lead to unbiased estimators.
 Letting $\gvecs_{\xi}$ denote the $\xi$-th of $N$ realizations of the random variable, the quantities of interest are